NamLe05/Focus-Husky/USERGUIDELINES.md

 - What the bug is

-- Where it happens
+- Where the bug occurs

-- Steps to reproduce it
+- Steps to potientially take to fix the bug

 - Label the issue as a "bug" using the "Labels" tab on the right side.